Gil Kane: Death and legacy

 He remained active as an artist until his death on January 31, 2000, in Miami, Florida from complications of lymphoma.
 He was survived by his second wife, Elaine; as well as a son and two stepchildren, Scott, Eric and Beverly.
 For a time the family lived in Wilton, Connecticut, where he was drama chairman of the Wilton Arts Council.
 His final home was Aventura, Florida.

 An homage to Kane and to writer John Broome appears in In Darkest Night, a novelization of the Justice League animated series.
 The book refers to the Kane/Broome Institute for Space Studies in Coast City.
-The Broome Kane Galaxy in Green Lantern: Emerald Knights is named for him and John Broome.
-Writer Alan Moore made Kane a character in Awesome Comics' Judgment Day: Aftermath which Kane illustrated.
+Writer Alan Moore made Kane a character in Awesome Comics' Judgment Day: Aftermath, which Kane illustrated.

 While he was alive, Kane was made the lead character in writer Mike Friedrich's story "His Name Is...
 Kane" (a play on Kane's His Name Is...
 Savage) in DC Comics' supernatural anthology House of Mystery #180 (June 1969).
 In the six-and-a-half-page tale, penciled by Kane and inked by Wally Wood, frustrated comic-book artist Gil Kane kills his House of Mystery editor, Joe Orlando.
 Orlando, also an artist, and Friedrich exact revenge by drawing Kane into artwork that is then framed and mounted in the house.

 Kane's work has been extensively reprinted.
 Marvel Comics released Marvel Visionaries Gil Kane in 2002 and DC Comics published Adventures of Superman: Gil Kane in 2013.
 IDW Publishing released an "artist's edition", a reproduction of the original art, of Kane's Spider-Man work in 2012.